-The technicalities behind Palestine’s recognition as a sovereign state, piqued my interest years ago in a United Nations course during my graduate program, and eventually drew me to the West Bank on a warm day this July.
+The technicalities behind Palestine’s recognition as a sovereign state, piqued my interest years ago in a United Nations course during my graduate program, and eventually drew me to the West Bank on a warm day in July of 2017.

 Disclaimer: this post is not intended to declare a political or moral side.
 I am American by nationality and Jewish by ancestry, and I have never felt that identity so intensely as while visiting Israel.
 I am also a pacifist and a philanthropist.
 Not in the- I’m rich and donate to charities and hate war-sense, but in that my life is guided by a love of humanity, and a concern for all human welfare and I aim to promote peace.
 Therefore, in tandem with feeling connected to Israel and my Jewish Heritage, I feel a deep empathy for Palestinians.
 There is no easy solution to the conflict in the Middle East, but I think those who are quick to point fingers, or write off the solution as clear, should take the time to walk on both sides.

 I am not an expert in International Relations or diplomacy, but I am a student of the geopolitical uniqueness that makes up the Middle East.

 Studying the history of the conflict and listening to the narratives of Israelis while touring Israel, made me decide to sneak over to Palestinian territories for a day to see what the other side of the wall was all about.

 I needed to know for myself what people felt and believed, and how these emotions were reflected into reality for people on the ground.
 I needed to understand the roots of the hatred that kindles the ongoing conflict between two groups of supposedly different people co-inhabiting the same land.
 I recognize that spending a few hours in the West Bank does not by any means give me an accurate depiction of what life is like for people living in Palestinian territories, but for me, it was a necessary start to understanding.